Run Large Scale Jobs with EMR on EKS Spark Operator¶

 kubectl set env daemonset aws-node -n kube-system MAX_ENI=2

-and large sparkConf/hadoopConf configurations can increase API server events and pod object sizes, potentially impacting etcd performance.
+When using Spark Operator on EKS, excessive use of initContainers and large sparkConf/hadoopConf configurations can increase API server events and pod object sizes, potentially impacting etcd performance.

-To optimize this situation, please try:
+To optimize this situation:

-- To utilize other solutions to replace the
+- Utilize alternative solutions to replace